Updated as of November 2024

 Top 3 Charts from The Great Divergence:

 U.S. Energy Information Administration (EIA) data allow for comparing trends in weighted average nominal prices between the monopoly group of states and the competitive jurisdictions.
-The All-Sector annual weighted average price in the 35 monopoly states was 40.3% higher in 2021 than in 2008.
-In contrast, the All-Sector annual weighted average price for the competitive retail markets was 10.6% higher than in 2008.
+The All-Sector annual weighted average price in the 35 monopoly states was 43.6% higher in 2023 than in 2008.
+In contrast, the All-Sector annual weighted average price for the competitive retail markets was only 11.5% higher than in 2008.

-The large difference in percentage changes in weighted average prices between the monopoly and competitive choice jurisdictions is not the result of a few large states skewing the results in one direction or the other.
-Instead, when the states are ranked by percentage change in each state’s average All-Sector price change over this period, the competitive states tend to cluster in the lower range and the monopoly states tend to occupy the higher parts of the rankings.
-It is interesting to observe that the largest 25 all-sector price changes over this time period are all monopoly states.
-Additionally, all 14 competitive states/jurisdictions reside on the right-hand side of this chart.
-While only two states have seen a net decline in price since 2008, both of these states (Texas and Delaware) have competitive markets.
+The significant difference in percentage changes in weighted average prices between the monopoly and competitive choice jurisdictions is not the result of a few large states skewing the results in one direction.
+Instead, when the states are ranked by the percentage change in each state’s average All-Sector price change over this period, the competitive states tend to cluster in the lower range, and the monopoly states tend to occupy the higher parts of the rankings.

-The explanation of the Great Divergence between the monopoly states and competitive jurisdictions is not to be found in the similar trend lines moving from coal to gas and negligible differences in patterns of renewables and nuclear resources.
-There is, however, a knock-on effect that may partially explain the Great Divergence in price direction.
-Monopoly regulation and competitive markets accord fundamentally different treatment to power plant utilization.
-The decline in power plant portfolio capacity factor has been larger, both nominally and proportionally in the 35 monopoly states than in the 14 competitive states/jurisdictions as shown in this figure (note the increased slope of the black dotted line compared to the green dotted line).
+The “Capacity Factor” refers to the measurement of how often plants are operated at maximum output.
+In part, the explanation of the Great Divergence in price performance between the monopoly states and competitive jurisdictions is found in trend lines seen on this figure.
+While the capacity factors of both state groupings show a decline in capacity factor (due primarily to the deployment of renewable generation assets), the competitive jurisdictions have responded to this trend more cost effectively than have the monopoly states.
+The decline in the power plant portfolio capacity factor has been larger, both nominally and proportionally, in the 35 monopoly states than in the 14 competitive states/jurisdictions, as shown in this figure (note however, the increased negative slope of the black dotted line compared to the green dotted line).

 In addition to the three figures from The Great Divergence updated above, all figures have also been updated and made available here.
 Download all the updated charts from The Great Divergence